GeokTeng/Projects/Hospitalisation_Cost_Project/README.md

 **Limitations**
 1. Did not explore non-linear relationship between hospitalisation bill with other quantitative features:
-    - Such non-lineaer relationships if identified will allow us to obtain other prominent quantitative cost driving factors, as we observed minimal of among the other important features assessed post-modelling.
+    - Such non-lineaer relationships if identified will allow us to obtain other prominent quantitative cost driving factors, as we observed minimal of these among the other important features assessed post-modelling.
     - We can achieve this by transforming the quantitative variables (log2, exponential, square root, polynomial transformations) and assess their correlation with the hospital bill
 1. Patient's personal and family financial well-being not accounted for:
     - This affects the level of subsidy a patient is eligible for, which will significantly affects a patient's bill ([as high as 80% subsidies](https://www.moh.gov.sg/healthcare-schemes-subsidies/subsidies-for-acute-inpatient-care-at-public-healthcare-institutions))